-The subject of this compliance audit is the Performance-Based Ratemaking tariff ("PBR," "Incentive Plan," or "IPA") of Chattanooga Gas Company ("Chattanooga," "CGC," or the "Company").
-The audit objective is to determine whether the Company has complied with the terms and conditions of its IPA tariff as of June 30, 2007.
-After reviewing the Company's gas purchases activity as reported in the ACA filing, along with the applicable benchmark indexes each month, Audit Staff ("Staff") found no material errors.
-Staff concludes that, during the plan year under review, the Company's gas purchases have met the criteria as specified in its tariff.
-Section III of this report further describes the actual results of the plan year.
+This compliance audit report addresses the Performance-Based Ratemaking tariff ("Incentive Plan") of Chattanooga Gas Company ("Chattanooga," "CGC," or "Company").
+The audit objective is to determine whether the Company has complied with the terms and conditions of its Incentive Plan during the twelve (12) months ended June 30, 2011.
+After reviewing the Company's gas purchases as reported in the Actual Cost Adjustment Audit ("ACA") filing1, along with the applicable benchmark indexes each month, Audit Staff ("Staff") found no material errors.
+Staff concludes that the Company met the criteria specified in its tariff during the plan year reviewed.
+Section III of the report addresses the actual results of the plan year.